freelancemeteo/fetchtv_techtest/README.md

 # fetchTV techtest

-A Django application that interacts with the OMDB to return results of a simple query
+A Django application that interacts with the OMDB API to return results of a simple query

 ## Getting Started